A boilerplate to create Universal React Application.

 Added in: v1.2.0

-directory contains all files for deployment.
+The dist directory contains all files for deployment.
 It includes both client-side and server-side code.
 It may also contains reports for ESlint and Bundle Analyzer Plugin.

-There are some important files and directories in a ready-for-production dist
+There are some important files and directories in a ready-for-production dist directory:

-: contains EJS template files to render the HTML.Docker is used for containerizing all of the production assets into a single image and then deploying to the server.
+build: contains all client-side files built from the App by Webpack.js: contains common static JavaScript files.templates: contains EJS template files to render the HTML.Docker is used for containerizing all of the production assets into a single image and then deploying to the server.

 To build a Docker image, you first have Docker installed on your machine or your build environment.
 The installation and documentation can be found here and here.
 We recommend you to first look at these resources unless you have already used Docker.